jiangsutx/SPMC_VideoSR/README.md

 ## Contact
 We are glad to hear if you have any suggestions, questions about implementation or sequences for testing.

-Please send email to xtao@cse.cuhk.edu.hk
+Please send email to jiangsutx@gmail.com